Bankruptcy is a term often used to describe

 lot of strain on the company's overall market value, over the last 5 years

-Delta has made clear that it would not surrender its positions as being
+Delta has made clear that it would not surrender its position as being

-America's top airline company, scoring record profits and keeping their passengers
+America's top airline company, scoring record profits and keeping its passengers

 safe and satisfied.